EL246/regex_search/README.md

 ## Running the tests

 JUnit testing framework was used for this project.
-To run the tests simply run the commands below in the project directory.
+To run the tests simply run the PatternMatcherTest.
-Maven should be [installed](https://maven.apache.org/download.cgi) for this to work.
+Maven can be used for this, with the following commands:

 ````
 mvn clean